Adam-Kulju/Patricia/README.md

 - If the above applies, bonus for open files towards enemy king
 - Material scaling
 - Game length evaluation scaling
 - Lack of search techniques that aggressively prune moves that lose material.
-Patricia has no SEE pruning, and it orders bad captures right behind good captures instead of right at the end.
+Patricia has no SEE pruning, and she orders bad captures right behind good captures instead of right at the end.

 <br/><br/>